-Her first book, Town of Shadows, about a rug doctor living in a dictatorship, was adapted into a dance by choreographers Brendan Duggan and Mallory Rosenthal.
+Her first book, Town of Shadows, about a mender of rugs living in a dictatorship, was adapted into a dance by choreographers Brendan Duggan and Mallory Rosenthal.
 She has received a Watson Fellowship, an Amy Award, an Academy of American Poets' Prize, a Mahindra Postdoctoral Fellowship from Harvard University, and a MacMillan Fellowship from Yale University, where she received a PhD in Comparative Literature.
 Her cover story "The Divide", about a controversial experiment in the field of primatology, was nominated for a National Magazine Award by Smithsonian.
 New Literary History awarded the Ralph Cohen Prize to an essay she wrote on two forgotten poems by Ludwig Wittgenstein about the same pair of socks.

 Photo credit: Lee Stern